Help us improve your experience.

 How Chassis Clustering Works?

-The data plane software operates in active/active mode.
-In a chassis cluster, session information is updated as traffic traverses either device, and this information is transmitted between the nodes over the fabric link to guarantee that established sessions are not dropped when a failover occurs.
-In active/active mode, it is possible for traffic to ingress the cluster on one node and egress from the other node.
-When a device joins a cluster, it becomes a node of that cluster.
-With the exception of unique node settings and management IP addresses, nodes in a cluster share the same configuration.
+In active/active mode, traffic can ingress the cluster on one node and egress from the other.
+When a device joins a chassis cluster, it becomes a node within that cluster.
+Exceptfor node-specific settings and management IP addresses, all nodes share the same configuration.

-IPv6 Clustering Support
+IPv6 Support in Chassis Clusters

 Chassis Cluster Limitations